Space Situational Awareness

 CORDS

-Space situational awareness (SSA) is the knowledge and characterization of space objects and their operational environment.
-This is a critical component of Space Domain Awareness (SDA), which is the ability of decisionmakers to understand, as completely as necessary, their current and predicted operational environments.
+Space situational awareness (SSA) is the knowledge, characterization, and practice of tracking space objects and their operational environment.
+SSA data is used to predict conjunctions between objects and warn space operators of potentially dangerous close approaches to enable collision avoidance maneuvers.
+Debris from fragmentation events, meteor storms, or other natural events might also affect operations.
+SSA is foundational to all space safety and realtime space traffic coordination activities and is a critical component of Space Domain Awareness (SDA), which is the ability of decisionmakers to understand, as completely as necessary, their current and predicted operational environments.

 The Aerospace Corporation has been deeply involved in all aspects of SSA as it has been practiced by the U.S. government, including the acquisition and operation of the Space Surveillance Network’s (SSN’s) radars and telescopes.
-We have been instrumental in developing the processes and algorithms of orbit determination and the maintenance of the catalog of space objects.
-We are experts in the practical details of turning observations from sensors into knowledge of orbits.
-We have developed many of the algorithms used for orbit propagation, conjunction prediction, and collision probability estimation that are used operationally by the U.S. Space Force.
-To educate the community, we have held conferences and workshops to acquaint satellite operators with threats posed by meteor storms and radio frequency interference.
-We have worked with satellite operators to investigate the spacecraft charging environment and have patented innovative techniques for measuring the charge on spacecraft.
-Aerospace has ongoing projects that use CubeSats to collect information on the low Earth orbit (LEO) environment.
+We have been instrumental in developing the processes and algorithms of orbit determination, propagation, conjunction prediction and collision probability estimation that are used operationally by the U.S. Space Force, as well as the maintenance of the catalog of space objects.

 • We directly managed and provided public access to the unclassified space object catalog derived from SSN data as part of pilot commercial and foreign entity support (CFE) from 2003 through 2006.
 Aerospace created space-track.org and handed over a functioning system to a contractor for continuing operations.